 Becoming physically stronger and fitter

-When I first began hiking, I would feel that menacing tightness that clutches you deep in the chest when you exert yourself beyond what you are accustomed to; i.e. you want me to hike what?!
-After a few weeks, this pain completely diminished, and although the heavy breathing virtually never stopped, there would be no pain to accompany it.
+When I first began to hike the Appalachian Trail, a menacing tightness clutched me deep in the chest when I exerted myself beyond what I was accustomed to.
+After a few weeks, this pain completely diminished, and although the heavy breathing virtually never stopped, there was no pain to accompany it.
 I believe the scientific term is called; finally getting off your lazy ass.

 Connecting to your own body and strengths